- >Buying Crypto

 Cardano’s development team consists of a large global collective of expert engineers and researchers.
 There are three main organizations overseeing the project: Input Output Hong Kong (IOHK) is in charge of engineering, Emurgo is in charge of business, and the Cardano Foundation which is in charge of community leadership.

-Cardano has its own cryptocurrency called ADA, which can be used to send and receive digital funds.
-This digital cash represents the future of money, making fast, direct transfers that are guaranteed to be secure through the use of cryptography.
-Cardano’s blockchain uses the proof of stake (POS) consensus method.
+ADA is the native token of the platform, which can be used to send and receive digital funds.
+The blockchain uses the proof of stake (POS) consensus method.
 The platform is being constructed in layers, which gives the system the flexibility to be more easily maintained and allows for upgrades by way of forks.
-After the settlement layer of ADA is complete, a separate computing layer will be built to handle smart contracts like digital legal agreements that will underpin future commerce and business.
-Cardano will also run decentralized applications, services not controlled by any single party but that instead operate autonomously on a blockchain.
+After the settlement layer of ADA is complete, a separate computing layer will be built to handle smart contracts. the blockchain will also run decentralized applications, services that operate autonomously on a blockchain.

 History of Cardano

-Cardano was conceptualized by Charles Hoskinson.
-Hoskinson was one of the co-founders of Ethereum.
+Cardano was conceptualized by one of the co-founders of Ethereum, Charles Hoskinson.

-Hoskinson felt that while Bitcoin and Ethereum were fine projects, they were just the first two generations, Bitcoin being the first to enable the transference of currency without a middleman, and Ethereum building upon that and introducing smart contracts to help govern not only the transference of currency, but services, property or anything else of value.
-Cardano is then a third-generation project, building upon both of those generations accomplishments but road mapping a solution to the issues of scalability, interoperability, and sustainability.
-Let us take look at how this works.
+Hoskinson felt that while Bitcoin and Ethereum were fine projects, they were just the first two generations, Bitcoin being the first to enable the transference of currency without a middleman, and Ethereum building upon that and introducing smart contracts to help govern the transference of currency, services, property or anything of value.
+Cardano is a third-generation project, building upon both of those generations accomplishments but road mapping a solution to the issues of scalability, interoperability, and sustainability.

 How Does Cardano Work?